 - Building a nest while getting territorial if you approach.

-Clinical Insights warns how heavy metals, especially lead or zinc, are common causes of avian toxicity.
+Clinical Insights warns how heavy metals, especially lead or zinc, are causes of avian toxicity.
 Beware of certain paints, metallic toys, and household decor.

 - Raw beans.